breuleux/earl-grey/README.md

 like this:

     throw E.auth.login.wrong_password{
-             "Authentication failed because of a wrong login password."
+       "Authentication failed because of a wrong login password." user = user
-             {user = user}
     }

 The resulting error will match `Error?`, `E.auth?`, `E.login?`, `E.auth.wrong_password?`, and so on.
 This means you can easily